 In the Fall of 2010, MOMS Orange County began piloting an enhancement to its community-based pregnancy and diabetes program to include telephonic and group support and education classes focused on prevention, self-management and lifestyle change facilitated by a bilingual Diabetes Coordinator.

 Based on preliminary outcome data of the program enhancements, MOMS strategies show promise in preventing the development of gestational diabetes during pregnancy.
-MOMS has been recognized by the California Department of Health Services Diabetes & Pregnancy Program for improving the outcomes of pregnant women with diabetes and reducing their risk of Type 2 diabetes.
+In 2003 MOMS was recognized by the California Department of Health Services Diabetes & Pregnancy Program for improving the outcomes of pregnant women with diabetes and reducing their risk of Type 2 diabetes.

 To learn how you can support the MOMS Pregnancy & Diabetes Program, contact Michele Silva at (714) 352-3420 or by email at firstname.lastname@example.org.